• Skip to primary navigation

 To make this Vietnamese mung bean coated sticky rice, you will need a steamer basket.
 It is best if you have a bamboo steamer since its lid will not collect water condensation, and as a result, keep the bean and rice fairly dry.
 In case you can only use a stainless steel steamer, I recommend covering the lid with a kitchen towel to prevent condensation, just like I did in the recipe video.

 • Serve it with chè (Vietnamese sweet dessert soups), espcially mung bean pudding.
-You will often see it served this way in Northern-style traditional banquets.
+You will often see it served this way in Northern-style traditional banquets, such as Lunar New Year celebration.

-• Serve it with savory dishes such as roast chicken or roast pork.
+• Serve it with savory dishes such as roast chicken, braised pork belly, or roast pork.
 This way of eating xoi vo is more popular in the South.

 a plate of xoi vo served with roast pork